ratniel/rag/README.md

-# rag
+# Ayurveda Retrieval Augmented Generation (RAG)

-rag code for Ayurveda LLM
+This repository contains the rag code for the Ayurveda LLM project.